telerik/kendo-ui-core/docs/web/window/overview.md

         });
     });

-If the Window has no set dimensions, it will probably resize after the AJAX content is loaded.
-This will naturally change the widget position on the screen and it will no longer be centered.
+If the Window has no set dimensions, it is probably going to resize after the AJAX content is loaded.
+This naturally changes the position of the widget on the screen and it is no longer centered.
 If this is a requirement, then either [`center`](/api/javascript/ui/window#methods-center) the Window in its [`refresh`](/api/javascript/ui/window#events-refresh) event, or set some explicit dimensions.

-## Using iframes
+### Use Iframes

-The Window creates an `iframe` for its content if the content URL contains a protocol, i.e. it is assumed that in this case the nested page resides on another domain.
-If the URL does not contain s protocol, the assumption is that it is a local URL that will load a partial view (not a full page), so an iframe is not created.
-This behavior can be controlled explicitly via the widget configuration.
+Kendo UI Window creates an iframe for its content if the content URL contains a protocol, i.e. it is assumed that in this case the nested page resides in another domain.
+If the URL does not contain a protocol, the assumption is that it is a local URL that is going to load a partial view (not a full page), so an iframe is not created.
+This behavior can be controlled explicitly through configuring the widget.

+> **Important**
-> Loading HTML fragments (partial content) inside an iframe is incorrect.
-Iframe pages should include a DOCTYPE, `html`, `head` and `body` tags, just like a standard web page does.
+> * Loading HTML fragments (partial content) inside an iframe is incorrect.
+Iframe pages should include a DOCTYPE, `html`, `head`, and `body` tags, just like a standard web page does.

-> Using iframes on iOS devices is not recommended.
+>  * Using an iframe on iOS devices is not recommended.
 Iframes on these devices are not scrollable and always expand to match the content.

-### Accessing the `window` and `document` objects inside the `iframe`

-In order to access content and script objects inside the Kendo UI Window `iframe`, the nested page must belong to the **same domain** as the main page.
+The example below demonstrates how to access the `window` and `document` objects inside the `iframe`.
+Note that to achieve this, the nested page must belong to the same domain as the main page.

+###### Example

     <div id="window"></div>